MedRecChain/MedRecChain/README.md

 ## About The Project

 MedRecChain is a decentralized solution for Electronic Medical Records sharing systems (EMR).
 It utilizes the Ethereum network and IPFS technology to provide a secure and transparent platform for managing and sharing medical records.

+Why Choose MedRecChain:

+- The entire system of MedRecChain is based on blockchain technology.
+Hence it is practically un hackable
+- There is no actual person behind the organization.
+It is a smart contract, making it transparent to the public
+- All the media is stored on InterPlanetary File System (IPFS) network.
+Making it completely safe and private.

 ## Dependencies